Evolution: Genetic drift

 Genetic drift is the random fluctuation of allele frequencies within a population from one generation to the next.
 When selective forces are absent or relatively weak, allele frequencies are equally likely to drift upward or downward in each successive generation because the alleles are subject to sampling error.
 This drift halts when an allele eventually becomes fixed, either by disappearing from the population or by replacing the other alleles entirely.
 Genetic drift may therefore eliminate some alleles from a population due to chance alone.
 Even in the absence of selective forces, genetic drift can cause two separate populations that begin with the same genetic structure to drift apart into two divergent populations with different sets of alleles.

-According to the now largely abandoned neutral theory of molecular evolution most evolutionary changes are the result of the fixation of neutral mutations by genetic drift.
+According to the neutral theory of molecular evolution most evolutionary changes are the result of the fixation of neutral mutations by genetic drift.
 In this model, most genetic changes in a population are thus the result of constant mutation pressure and genetic drift.
-This form of the neutral theory is now largely abandoned since it does not seem to fit the genetic variation seen in nature.
+This form of the neutral theory has been debated since it does not seem to fit some genetic variation seen in nature.
 A better-supported version of this model is the nearly neutral theory, according to which a mutation that would be effectively neutral in a small population is not necessarily neutral in a large population.
 Other theories propose that genetic drift is dwarfed by other stochastic forces in evolution, such as genetic hitchhiking, also known as genetic draft.
 Another concept is constructive neutral evolution (CNE), which explains that complex systems can emerge and spread into a population through neutral transitions due to the principles of excess capacity, presuppression, and ratcheting, and it has been applied in areas ranging from the origins of the spliceosome to the complex interdependence of microbial communities.

 The time it takes a neutral allele to become fixed by genetic drift depends on population size; fixation is more rapid in smaller populations.
 The number of individuals in a population is not critical, but instead a measure known as the effective population size.
 The effective population is usually smaller than the total population since it takes into account factors such as the level of inbreeding and the stage of the lifecycle in which the population is the smallest.
 The effective population size may not be the same for every gene in the same population.

 It is usually difficult to measure the relative importance of selection and neutral processes, including drift.
 The comparative importance of adaptive and non-adaptive forces in driving evolutionary change is an area of current research.